Sport fishermen know that when it comes to landing a trophy fish, all anyone wants to talk about is the blue marlin.

 2. Outer Banks, North Carolina, United States

-You won’t find massive 400-pound trophies off the North Carolina coast.
+You won’t find massive 400-pound trophies off the North Carolina coast in the United States.
 What you will find is a nonstop school of yellowfin tuna, each averaging 50 to 80 pounds, that will put up a fight.
 Additionally, in the wintertime, fishermen find giant bluefin tuna in the shallow waters close to the shore.

 This location helps anglers narrow down the search—they can avoid the deep, wide-open ocean, which ultimately makes the tuna easier to catch.